chevp/chevp.github.io/README.md

 - 🖼️ Graphics and Vulkan rendering experiments
 - 📊 Performance profiling with custom Tracy plugins

-Explore clean code, high-performance C++, and modern game dev utilities — all with an arctic twist.
+Explore clean code, high-performance C++, and modern game dev utilities — all with an antarctic twist.

 ## Featured Projects